Dimensions of experience as a key to successful experiential strategies

 Marketing & experiential consumption offers a conceptualisation of experience based on four, empirically validated dimensions that are present in all experiences, whatever the context.
 The book gives new insights into the issue and offers managers new frameworks for their experiential strategy.

-Maître de Conférences à l’EM Strasbourg Université de Strasbourg, chercheur au Laboratoire HuManiS (EA 7308), responsable des spécialisations marketing stratégique et opérationnel du Programme Grande Ecole.
+Maître de Conférences à l’EM Strasbourg Université de Strasbourg, chercheur au Laboratoire HuManiS (UR 7308), responsable des spécialisations marketing stratégique et opérationnel du Programme Grande Ecole.
 L’ouvrage est basé sur son travail doctoral, prix de thèse en sciences de gestion de l’Université de Bourgogne, et finaliste du prix de thèse AFM-FNEGE.

 Claire Roederer is a lecturer at EM Strasbourg University in France, a researcher at the Humanis laboratory, and head of the strategic and operational marketing specialisation of the Grande Ecole Programme.
 She teaches strategic marketing and consumer behaviour.
 The book is based on her PhD work which won the management science thesis award from the University of Bourgogne, and was finalist of the AFM-FNEGE thesis award.